-Anemia is caused by have a low red blood cell count.
+Anemia is caused by having a low red blood cell count.
 Red blood cells, or RBCs, contain a protein called hemoglobin, which carries oxygen to the different tissues of the body.
 The amount of oxygen that is supplied to the different tissues depends on the amount of RBCs present in the body.
 In anemia, the body does not have enough hemoglobin in the red blood cells, which leads to a lack of oxygen supply to the tissues.
 According to Medline Plus, there can be a number of causes of low RBC.

 Video of the Day

 There are certain medications that can decrease the red blood cells in the body, MedlinePlus states.
 These medications include drugs that are used in chemotherapy for treatment of cancers, quinidine, hydantoins and chloramphenicol.